EstateJS/sites/docs/docs/guides/7-messages.md

 ## Instantiating and Sending a Message

-You create new Messages using the `new` operator on the client or from inside a Worker.
-However, you must be inside a Worker to send Message instances to listening clients.
+You create new Messages using the `new` operator and use the `sendMessage` function from the `estate-runtime` library to send the message.

 ```typescript
 import {sendMessage} from 'estate-runtime';